Meet the Team at Physiotherapy Centre Bendigo

 Alex Galea

 Alex is the Practice Principal of Physiotherapy Centre Bendigo.
 After growing up in Bendigo, Alex completed his Bachelor of Physiotherapy at LaTrobe University in 2010.
 Alex started, and has continued to work in private practice since.
 After a year working in Swan Hill, Alex returned to Bendigo to start working at Physiotherapy Centre Bendigo.
-Alex became a practice partner in 2015, before becoming the sole director and practice principle in 2020.
+Alex became a practice partner in 2015, before becoming the sole Director and Practice Principle in 2020.

 Alex has assisted research studies at the University of Melbourne, for management of Osteo-Arthritis, with a particular focus on the Hip joint.
 This included implementation of specific exercises in line with certain protocols for hip OA management.

 Alex has played many sports himself, including football, basketball and soccer.
 He has experienced knee and shoulder surgeries of his own in the past, so can relate especially well to injury management and rehabilitation on a personal level.
 Alex’s football days are now behind him and he stays fit by running recreationally.
-He enjoys spending as much time as possible with his wife and three young children, loves food, playing the guitar and the Melbourne Football Club.
+He enjoys spending as much time as possible with his wife and three young children, loves food, playing the guitar and the Melbourne Football Club!

 Danica Lang